 A purpose aligns you with freedom and harmony.

-So if you haven't already made a clear purpose, make one.
+So if you haven’t already made a clear purpose, create one.

 I mean a central purpose.
 Not the ones that change with time.